-3. Change: universities, business, policy
+3. Change: Universities and Business

-- Education both structure and process - Aims and goals vary considerably - Education systems mirror world, society and relationshipmatrix of which they are part - Education systems as constraining as liberating - Forum for ideas or market for products?
+- Education both structure and process - Aims and goals vary considerably - Education systems mirror world, society and relationship-matrix of which they are part - Education systems as constraining as liberating - Forum for ideas or market for products?
 Or both....? - Commodification of knowledge - Impact on education systems (Freire, Illich, Field) - Impact on work (Braverman, Haraszti, Davis) - Impact on community - Knowledge and learning centrally linked as product and process dimensions